Gay Couple Travel Iceland: Our City Weekend in Reykjavik | Road Trip Part 1

 For the snack in between the Café Ida Zimsen in the old town part of Reykjavik is your perfect spot for self-made snacks, coffee, different local made beers and more.
-Next to a small bar with self-made sandwiches and cakes, the Café with shop provides a selection of games and books.
+Right next to a small bar with self-made sandwiches and cakes, the Café and additional shop provide a selection of games and books.
 An ideal point for a short rest or even longer rain breaks.

 A better overview 1: Reykjavik’s City Hall with 3D Map of Iceland